nodeshift/tutorial/README.md

 One of the CNCF recommended metrics systems is [Prometheus](http://prometheus.io), which works by collecting metrics data by making requests of a URL endpoint provided by the application.
 Prometheus is widely supported inside Kubernetes, meaning that Prometheus also collects data from Kubernetes itself, and application data provided to Prometheus can also be used to automatically scale your application.

-The `prom-client` package provides an easy to use library that auto-instruments your application to collect metrics.
+The `prom-client` package provides a library that auto-instruments your application to collect metrics.
 It is then possible to expose the metrics on an endpoint for consumption by Prometheus.

 Add a `/metrics` Prometheus endpoint to your Express.js application using the following steps: